Profound Medical Corp. - common stock (PROF)

 Profound Medical Corp. - common stock — Fundamental Analysis Summary

-StockPik's composite Value Score for PROF is 52/100 — an above-average value rating.
+StockPik's composite Value Score for PROF is 47/100 — reflecting current market or financial concerns.
 The score is built from ten fundamental signals: P/E, P/B, PEG ratio, P/S ratio, return on equity, gross margin, debt-to-equity, current ratio, dividend yield, and Piotroski F-Score.

 PROF shows revenue growing at 51% year-over-year, with earnings declining at 53%.